 We are originally from the Philadelphia area and moved to Charlotte in 2013.
 I spent over 20 years in the field of higher education overseeing enrollment and building strategic partnerships with various different organizations.
-I also co-founded and is partner in Charter Oak Research, which has provided marketing, research, executive search, strategic planning, and consulting services to over 50 clients, including Christian and private schools, colleges, and seminaries in addition to several other business organizations.
-He holds both Bachelors and Masters degrees in Business Administration from Eastern University.
-My wife Carolyn graduated from Eastern University and spent 11 years coaching the women’s lacrosse team there, prior to stepping away to raise their three children.
+I also co-founded and am partner in Charter Oak Research, which has provided marketing, research, executive search, strategic planning, and consulting services to over 50 clients, including Christian and private schools, colleges, and seminaries in addition to several other business organizations.
+I hold both Bachelors and Masters degrees in Business Administration from Eastern University.
+My wife Carolyn graduated from Eastern University and spent 11 years coaching the women’s lacrosse team there, prior to stepping away to raise our three children.

 How and why I became a MAI missionary

-I started playing soccer at the age of 5 and had the privilege of being coached by his dad until going off to college.
+I started playing soccer at the age of 5 and had the privilege of being coached by my dad until going off to college.
 The foundation of teaching I received had a significant impact on my life.
 During my college years I came to know Christ as my Savior through the environment of my college soccer team.
-I went on to coach myself at both the HS and Collegiate level which further prepared me for a role that I did not know would be in my future.
+I went on to coach at both the HS and Collegiate level which further prepared me for a role that I did not know would be in my future.
 When the opportunity came up to be a part of the ministry of MAI, who’s mission is to glorify God and see lives transformed by sharing the message of Jesus Christ through the global environment of soccer, it was a natural fit.
-Carolyn also has a background in sports, having coached Women’s Lacrosse for 11 years at Eastern University.
-The mission of MAI is what drew her in because she saw first hand the impact that sports can have on the lives of players through the environment of a team.
+The mission of MAI is what drew Carolyn in too, because she saw first hand the impact that sports can have on the lives of players through the environment of a team.
 Carolyn has the privilege of serving in Staff Care in the Charlotte office.

 I am married to Lola and we have two sons.
 Lola is a professional Christian Counselor.
 Mitch serves with MAI as the Director of International Tours.
 Luke and his wife, Margaret, and their sons, Cliff and Kai live in Marion, IN where he is head coach of the Indiana Wesleyan University Men’s Soccer Team.